p4lang/gsoc/2024/projects/container_migration/README.md

 ## Implementation details
 This project was implemented in small, incremental steps, from simple process migration using [CRIU](https://criu.org/Main_Page) to an integration with [Kubernetes](https://kubernetes.io/).
-We described each step in this document by outlining the key changes, identifying challenges faced during development, and discussing possible solutions.
-In each step, we linked relevant code and resources that could be helpful for anyone facing similar challenges.
+The following sections describe each step of the project, outline some of the key challenges faced during development, and discuss their solutions.
+The relevant code and resources for each step are linked in the sections below.

 ### Initial prototype
 Relevant PR: https://github.com/stano45/p4containerflow/pull/1